-What SEM does is, it makes full use of the power of a search engine (e.g., Google) to ensure that the marketing content reaches customers at the right time of requirement to help convert a prospect into a sale.
+SEM makes full use of the power of a search engine, such as Google, to ensure that the marketing content reaches customers at the right time of requirement to help convert a prospect into a sale.

-IF you are wondering what is PPC then here is something interesting!
+If you are wondering what is PPC, then here is something interesting for you.

-SEM goes by many names, and here are some of the most used ones:
+Search Engine Marketing goes by many names, and here are some of the most commonly used ones:

 - SEM (of course!)

 - Paid search advertisements